mkzeender/project_x_player/README.md

 Press enter in the terminal, or go to http://localhost:5000/admin to activate the notification.

 ## Remotely accessing the server
-To use this as a remote control, you will need to do some networking.
-Ngrok is a great tool, just make an account and follow the instructions on the webpage.
+To use this as a remote control, you will need to do some networking. https://ngrok.com/ is a great tool, just make an account and follow the instructions on the webpage.
 The final command should be
 `ngrok http 5000`
 this will give you a public url that can be accessed anywhere in the world.
 Again, put /admin at the end of the link to control the notification